BZFlag-Dev/bzflag-dependencies/src/curl/docs/BUG-BOUNTY.md

 # Who is eligible for a reward?

-Everyone and anyone who reports a security problem in a released curl version that hasn't already been reported can ask for a bounty.
+Everyone and anyone who reports a security problem in a released curl version that has not already been reported can ask for a bounty.

 Vulnerabilities in features that are off by default and documented as experimental are not eligible for a reward.